Meet Vlasios Gourgiotis

 What are you responsible for?

-My project focuses on brain cancer, specifically glioblastoma, a type of cancer that starts as a growth of cells in the brain or spinal cord.
-I am trying to understand how small proteins in our immune system can be used to help fight against glioblastoma cells.
+My project focuses on glioblastoma, a type of brain cancer.
+I am trying to understand how small proteins and molecules of our immune system play a role in shaping the cancerous environment and how to exploit them therapeutically.

 My project involves various standard lab experiments, such as Western blots, in-vivo experimental work and computational methods.
-Currently, I am responsible for maintaining healthy cells and tissue cultures so I can carry out experiments in the lab to see if cytokines, small proteins in our bodies, can be manipulated to make cancer cells more visible to our immune system and therefore be used as a cancer treatment.
+Currently, I am responsible for maintaining and growing cancerous cells and tissue cultures so I can carry out in vitro, and later on, in vivo experiments.

 Another big responsibility is to keep all my supervisors updated regarding the progression of my project, as the supervisory panel is rather diverse and split across various buildings and campuses.